smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 1. **Change all the code to not return values using this pattern.**
    At this point there was enough code spread out far enough that it would have taken a large amount of time to update everything.
-The easiest thing to do here would have been to pull the release and then redo the development.
+Instead of fixing our code, it would have been easier to pull the release and redo the development.
 It would have been costly, but better than affecting production with the defect.

 2. **Upgrade to PowerShell 3+.**